A free boundary problem in accretive growth: Some remarks on the Hamilton--Jacobi subproblem

 Due to the definition of viscosity solution (or constrained viscosity solution), in order to solve problem \eqref{eq:1}--\eqref{eq:2} we can equivalently replace $H$ by any $\ove H$ such that $\{\ove H\leq 0\}= \{ H\leq 0\}$ and $\{\ove H\geq 0\}= \{ H\geq 0\}$.
-This fact is used in the proof of Proposition~\ref{prop:representation} later on.
+This fact is used in the proof of Proposition~\ref{prop:representation} \UUU below. \EEE

 For all $x\in \ove \Omega$ we denote by $\sigma(x,\cdot):\Rz^n \to [0,\infty)$ the support function of the nonempty, convex, and closed set $C_x$, namely,

 We have that $q\mapsto \sigma(x,q) $ is nonnegative and positively $1$-homogeneous.
 In particular, $0 = \sigma(x,0)=\min_q \sigma(x,q)$.
 Assumption \eqref{eq:H04} ensures that